| Title: | Access and Visualize AEMET Weather and Climate Data |

 data(aemet_munic) aemet_municdata(aemet_munic) aemet_munic

-Get normal climatology values for a station, or for all stations with
+Retrieves climatological normal values for a station or for all stations

 aemet_normal_clim( station = NULL, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_normal_clim_all( verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )aemet_normal_clim( station = NULL, verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE ) aemet_normal_clim_all( verbose = FALSE, return_sf = FALSE, extract_metadata = FALSE, progress = TRUE )